losh11/LitecoinCash/doc/README.md

-LitecoinCash Core
+Litecoin Core
 =============

 Setup
 ---------------------
-LitecoinCash Core is the original LitecoinCash client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of LitecoinCash transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Litecoin Core is the original Litecoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Litecoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download LitecoinCash Core, visit [litecoincash.org](https://litecoincash.org).
+To download Litecoin Core, visit [litecoin.org](https://litecoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run LitecoinCash on your native platform.
+The following are some helpful notes on how to run Litecoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/litecoincash-qt` (GUI) or
+- `bin/litecoin-qt` (GUI) or
-- `bin/litecoincashd` (headless)
+- `bin/litecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoincash-qt.exe.
+Unpack the files into a directory, and then run litecoin-qt.exe.

 ### OS X

-Drag LitecoinCash-Core to your applications folder, and then run LitecoinCash-Core.
+Drag Litecoin-Core to your applications folder, and then run Litecoin-Core.

 ### Need Help?

-* See the documentation at the [LitecoinCash Wiki](https://litecoincash.info/) for help and more information.
+* See the documentation at the [Litecoin Wiki](https://litecoin.info/) for help and more information.
-* Ask for help on [#litecoincash](http://webchat.freenode.net?channels=litecoincash) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=litecoincash).
+* Ask for help on [#litecoin](http://webchat.freenode.net?channels=litecoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=litecoin).
-* Ask for help on the [LitecoinCashTalk](https://litecoincashtalk.io/) forums.
+* Ask for help on the [LitecoinTalk](https://litecointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build LitecoinCash on your native platform.
+The following are developer notes on how to build Litecoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)